Revolutionizing the Industry

 A few years ago, Kelsey Van Scyoc was a production control intern with Toyota; since then, she’s gone on to lead a procurement team responsible for more than $750 million in spend, relaunched a production model by coordinating more than 200 supplier supply chains to meet prototype, testing and initial stock delivery for new and existing parts, and established herself as an empathetic leader with an eye for talent.
 Oh, and along the way, she also juggled two pregnancies, motherhood and pursued an MBA.
 With a degree in supply chain management from Indiana State University, Kelsey is praised not only for her achievements, but also for always seeking the next challenge, lesson and success.

 Nicholas wants to make a difference in his community, and he believes one way to do that is to help people find work.
 As an Operations Coordination Leader with Veryable, he gets to do exactly that.
 In fact, his bosses say he has helped more than 15,000 Hoosiers connect with work in manufacturing and logistics through Veryable, which gives employers digital access to on-demand labor.
 Joining Veryable as an operations coordinator for Central Indiana immediately after getting his degree from the Kelley School of Business at IUPUI, Nicholas showed a knack for the firm’s mission and quickly earned a promotion to his current role, in which he oversees nine markets and helps nine operations coordinators sharpen their abilities.

 The Rising 30 awards program launched in 2021 with an inaugural class of honorees who set the stage for this year’s class.Past Recipients

 Know a Rising Star?

-Nominations for the Rising 30 Class of 2023 closed Jan.
-20. Nominations for the Class of 2024 will open later this year.
+Nominations for the Rising 30 Class of 2024 will open later this year.
 Questions?
 Don’t hesitate to contact us at email@example.com.